-Furthermore, to give the best experience of an online program we are using some digital tools as a backbone of the course:
+To give the best experience of an online program we are using some digital tools as a backbone of the course:

 Google Drive for accessing course materials

-Zoom for weekly Q&A sessions
+Zoom for weekly co-working sessions

 Slack for an ongoing communication within the cohort, sharing interesting resources, and having discussions around the course material